REVIEW: “Eddington” (2025)

 REVIEW: “The Master” (2012)

 The story often moves with an amazing rhythm and Phoenix and Hoffman share some mesmerizing scenes together.
 But for such a hyped picture, I was surprised to see the overall lack of plot.
-I mean “The Master” features some of the best scenes you’ll see in the theaters this year, but honestly, there’s not a lot that happens in the long running time.
+“The Master” features some of the best scenes you’ll see in the theaters this year, but honestly, there’s not a lot that happens within the film’s long running time.
 But a bigger problem with “The Master” is that for the entire film Anderson keeps the audience at arm’s length from what we are seeing.
-We’re never allowed to fully get to know the characters who truly are the driving forces behind the entire picture.
+We’re never allowed to fully get to know the characters who truly are the driving forces behind the entire story.
 Anderson wants us to do a lot of guesswork and come to our own conclusions.
 But for me, a little less ambiguity and more intimacy with the characters would have been a big plus.

 VERDICT – 3 STARS